-Cambridge International Examinations (CIE) is recognised by the Office of Qualifications and Examinations Regulation (Ofqual) – the regulator of examinations in England – to award qualifications.
+Cambridge Assessment International Education is recognised by the Office of Qualifications and Examinations Regulation (Ofqual) – the regulator of examinations in England – to award qualifications.
 This means you can be sure their assessments and qualifications are monitored and meet appropriate standards.
 They work closely with Ofqual to maintain their recognised status.

-Furen International School Pte Ltd offers Cambridge Lower Secondary (Secondary 1) Course is adapted from Cambridge International Examinations (CIE).
+Furen International School Pte Ltd offers Cambridge Lower Secondary (Secondary 1) Course is adapted from Cambridge Assessment International Education.
 This course is typically for learners aged 11 to 14 years.

 The course provides a natural progression from primary education and sets clear learning objectives for the first three years of secondary education in English, Mathematics and Science.
 FIS also provides Chinese and Physical Education to create a holistic education environment and allow our students to settle easily in Singapore.
 The course provides an excellent preparation for Cambridge Upper Secondary (IGCSE).